-Glow sticks are not just fun for your littles, and can be a distraction in case you’re stuck somewhere, but they’re also an important part of your emergency kit.
+Glow sticks are not just fun for your Littles (they can be a great distraction in case you’re stuck somewhere) but they’re also an important part of your emergency kit.
 Duct tape can probably fix almost anything, so I like to have it handy.

 Buying a ready-made first aid kit can save some time and energy, but putting one together on your own is also fine.
 Consider including items like an ice pack, tweezers, and a small pair of scissors.
-Cool bandages are also necessary, as most littles know that a cool bandage definitely works better for boo-boos than a plain one does.
-Also consider adding basic medications such as tylenol, ibuprofen and benadryl.
-These can be handing in case of a surprise fever or unknown allergic reaction.
+Cool bandages are also necessary, as most Littles know that a cool bandage definitely works better for boo-boos than a plain one does.
+Also consider adding basic medications such as Tylenol, ibuprofen and Benadryl.
+These can be handy in case of a surprise fever or unknown allergic reaction.

-Even during the zombie apocalypse, making an effort to stow potential projectiles is an important thing to consider, so if you don’t have a compartment like I do to store a big group of items, consider using a bin or storage item and putting that in a cargo area.
-You may want to consider items like the vehicle’s cargo net, if available, or a similar system, to help secure your emergency kit.
-Other options include things like a ratcheting cargo strap, which can be found in the truck cargo/storage section of auto supply stores and home improvement stores.
+Even during the zombie apocalypse, making an effort to stow potential projectiles is an important thing to consider: often using a bin or storage item and putting that in a cargo area can effectively coral your emergency supplies.
+Depending on the design of your vehicle, you may need to use the vehicle’s cargo net or a ratcheting cargo strap, which can be found in the truck cargo/storage section of auto supply stores, to help secure your emergency kit.

-Check out the bin I keep in my trunk for non-zombie related situations.
-This stays in my vehicle, too, because even every day adventures with our littles sometimes requires emergency backup plans.
-Inside are several items one may need like extra hats, a towel and change of clothes for the inevitable messes and mishaps, and a “busy bag” with coloring books and small toys.
+This bin I keep in my trunk for every day emergencies with children.
+Inside are several items we might need in our adventures: extra hats, a towel and change of clothes for the inevitable messes and mishaps, and a “busy bag” with coloring books and small toys.

-When considering what to do during natural disaster, walking dead invasion, a road trip, or just every day situations, it’s good to remember to have essentials at hand.
-Even if we never experience an epic breakdown of society because of zombies, or if the risk of being stranded somewhere or dealing with a weather related emergency is slim to none, having an emergency kit in your vehicle can provide peace of mind.
-The list I’ve given above is what I personally find necessary, and may be a good starting point for your kit, but always consider the season and climate, as well as your family’s specific needs.
-There are some very helpful suggestions for preparing for things like natural disasters at FEMA’s ready.gov website.
-Be sure to check it out for great tips and helpful resources.
+When considering what to do during natural disaster, walking dead invasion, a road trip, or just every day situations, remember to plan to have essentials at hand.
+Even if we never experience an epic breakdown of society because of zombies, having an emergency kit in your vehicle can provide peace of mind.
+The list I’ve given above may be a good starting point for your kit, but always consider the season and climate, as well as your family’s specific needs.
+There are some more helpful suggestions for preparing for things like natural disasters at FEMA’s ready.gov website.

 Being safe in the vehicle is not just for the Littles, its important for everyone to buckle up and follow best practice on the road.